 I am an avid nose-picker.
 Is this bad for my nose?

-As always, safer nose-picking is best done with a tissue.
-But if you must pick without protection: wash up and go easy on the nose.Alice!
+One final picking precaution — if you've got a booger to pick with your nose, safer nose picking is best done with a tissue.
+But if you must pick without protection: wash up and go easy on the nose.

 Submit a new comment

 Can’t find information on the site about your health concern or issue?